dsmsuite/dsmsuite.github.io/index.md

 ![evolution of junit dependencies across releases](https://dsmsuite.github.io/assets/img/index/nunit.gif "evolution of junit dependencies across releases")

 # The cost of software complexity
-A study by Dan Sturtevant has investigated the impact of software dependencies.
-It classified modules into the following types peripheral (few dependencies), utility (many ingoing dependencies), control (many outgoing dependencies) and core (many in- and outgoing dependencies).
+A study by Dan Sturtevant investigated the impact of software dependencies.
+It classified modules into the following types:

-It found out that:
+* Peripheral (few dependencies)
+* Utility (many ingoing dependencies)
+* Control (many outgoing dependencies)
+* Core (many in- and outgoing dependencies)

+The outcome of the study was that software dependencies have the following impact:

 **Defect rate**
 * 3.1X increase between periphery and core